-Here at OrbitMI, we support many ‘data-driven’ companies but I found myself wondering recently what that actually means.
-All companies use data in some form but data-driven ones must use it differently than others.
+At OrbitMI, we support (and partner with) many data-driven companies, and so I found myself thinking on what the term entails.
+All companies use data in some form, but data-driven ones use it differently than others.

-At a domestic level, for example, data can tell you that a mortgage will cost, say, 4% a year, but it takes wisdom to understand whether that is a good deal for you.
+For example, data can tell you that a mortgage will cost 4% a year, but it takes wisdom to understand whether that is a good deal.
 It is exactly the same in the corporate world: a data-driven company is one that combines data with wisdom to give it a context that will power it ahead of its competitors.

-He based his measure on his own observation that very few maritime companies have put an executive in charge of their data strategy.
-That level of oversight is essential if a company is to be truly data-driven and the benefits of that strategy are to be realized, he told me.
-That need not be an exclusive role – it might be added to the CEO’s or a senior manager’s responsibilities, for example – but it needs commitment at that level if it is to be successfully implemented.
+In the maritime world, only a small proportion of companies are doing this; very few maritime companies have an executive in charge of their data strategy.
+Yet that level of oversight is essential if a company is to be truly data-driven and the benefits of that strategy are to be realized.
+It need not be an exclusive role, but it needs commitment at a high level if it is to be successfully implemented.

-And the responsibility shouldn’t stop there.
-Individuals and team throughout an organization must be encouraged to find and use the power that comes from being data-driven.
+The responsibility shouldn’t stop there.
+Individuals and teams throughout an organization must be encouraged to find and use the power that comes from being data-driven.

-There will be less reliance on subjective consensus – which often produces the least-worst, rather than the best, outcomes – and It will not matter who has the loudest voice.
+There will be less reliance on subjective consensus – which often produces the least-worst, rather than the best, outcomes.
 Instead, decisions will be objective, based on data that all can see and which will serve as a rudder to steady or change the company’s course.

-No longer will executives make important decisions based on data whose origins are unclear and if a team or product line seems to be underperforming, improvement plans can be based on data rather than trial-and-error.
+In a data-driven company, decisions are no longer determined by data whose origins are unclear, and if a team or product line seems to be underperforming, improvement plans can be formulaic rather than trial-and-error.

 Being data-driven also encourages upward reporting.
-In a data-driven organization, data is recognized as revealing facts that can be discussed and addressed without fear or favor.
-This cuts through nepotism and many other things that can slow a company’s development.
-Best of all, once all those obstacles have been removed, it frees up time: time for more business development; more product design; more customer contact; more revenue.
+In a data-driven organization, data is recognized as revealing facts that can be discussed and addressed freely.
+This opens internal lines of communication, eliminating many bottlenecks can slow a company’s development.
+Best of all, once all those obstacles have been removed, it frees up time: time for more business development; more product design; more customer contact; time for more revenue.

 Data-driven firms embrace sharing and encourage openness.
 Data sharing does not mean relinquishing its control.
-It is as if you are viewing a painting in a gallery and discussing what it means to each of you.
-It is a shared experience that benefits both parties.
-Thus, when two data-driven companies work together, they do so as partners by sharing data.
+Rather, it is a shared experience that benefits both parties.
+When two data-driven companies work together, they do so as partners by sharing data.

-OrbitMI commissioned a report that revealed the huge potential benefits across the industry from sharing data, which you can obtain via our website.
+OrbitMI commissioned a report that revealed the massive potential benefits across the industry from sharing data, which you can read here.

 Don’t be put off by worries about the liabilities that holding and using data brings because all companies must put in place policies and practices to ensure compliance with data regulations.
 But data-driven companies do not stop there: they make that essential good governance a foundation on which to build a corporate culture that nurtures processes to support all those using the data.

-This is where the committed leadership I mentioned can have a real impact.
+This is where committed leadership can have a real impact; our CEO, Ali Riaz, has written about the importance of strong leadership.
 Those senior people understand that when data is properly handled, it can position and maintain their organization ahead of its competitors.
 Data-driven companies are faster, more profitable, leaner and, in some cases, meaner.
-In the maritime sector, this offers huge potential, not least because so few are grasping this potential.
+In the maritime sector, this offers huge opportunity, not least because so few have yet to grasp this potential.

 This may have an impact on how a company plans its staff structure.
-In an earlier blog I discussed how data-driven companies are adopting new priorities in their searches for talent to suit a data-driven structure and how its recruits have their own expectations of the companies they join.
 What is clear is that being data-driven is not about reducing headcount; it is about combining the strengths of both staff and data to achieve long-term corporate goals.

 This is not a passing phase.
-Like the advent of the internet and the World Wide Web, there was a period of transition to reach today’s reality that no business could survive without emails and websites.
+Like the advent of the internet and the internet, there was a period of transition to reach today’s reality that no business could survive without emails and websites.
 So, too, with becoming data-driven: eventually, all companies will have to work this way if they want to expand their services, product lines, profitability and sustainability.

 Start that journey and follow it to its destination.
-If not now, when?
+If not now, then when?